KoivistoT/marketAnalyzer/README.md

 - /highest_trading_volume

-Date within a given date range had the highest trading volume Expected output: The date with the highest trading volume and the volume on that day in euros.
+Date within a given date range had the highest trading volume.
+Expected output: The date with the highest trading volume and the volume on that day in euros.

 - /buy_and_sell

-The best day for buying bitcoin, and the best day for selling Expected output: A pair of days: The day to buy and the day to sell.
+The best day for buying bitcoin, and the best day for selling within a given date range.
+Expected output: A pair of days: The day to buy and the day to sell.

 ## Request body (required)